Teradata/stacki-wiki/wiki/Reference/cli/remove/remove-appliance-route.md

 ### Examples

-* `stack remove appliance route compute address=1.2.3.4`
+* `stack remove appliance route backend address=1.2.3.4`

-   Remove the static route for the 'compute' appliance that has the
+   Remove the static route for the 'backend' appliance that has the
 	network address '1.2.3.4'.